• Skip to primary navigation

 What is an Account-Based Marketing Funnel?

-An account-based marketing funnel is a tool that creates alignment between sales, marketing, and customer success teams by making sure they are all focused on reaching out to customers effectively.
+As a result, it creates alignment between sales, marketing, and customer success teams by making sure they are all focused on reaching out to customers effectively.
+It is a way to visualize and measure the progress of your marketing efforts for individual accounts.

 We can understand ABM funnels better if we know the basics of account-based marketing.